rnr1721/le7-cookie-wrapper/README.md

 - Core\Cookies\CookiesArray - data stored in array, not persistent (for testing)
 - Core\Cookies\Cache - data stored in PSR cache (for testing)

-You can write own implementation of CORE\Interfaces\Cookie All of these adapters need config, implementation of Core\Interfaces\CookieConfig
+You can write own implementation of CORE\Interfaces\CookieInterface All of these adapters need config, implementation of Core\Interfaces\CookieConfigInterface

 - Core\Cookies\CookieConfigDefault